 But it’s not just power that requires isolation.
 USB is a notoriously dirty signal.
-(If not for the U meaning Universal, we’d never seen an audio company use this protocol) As a result, you don’t want the inner workings of a DAC to be coupled with the noisy inside of a computer through a USB connection.
+(If not for the "U" meaning Universal, we would never have seen an audio company use this protocol) As a result, you don’t want the inner workings of a DAC to be coupled with the electronically noisy inside of a computer through a USB connection.
 Very few DACs remedy this by providing galvanic isolation of the USB input.
 Musica Pristina remedies this by providing a galvanically isolated USB output.

 Similarly, on our clock boards, we don’t want the clean clocked data side to be in contact with the “dirty” (dirty by comparison) signal generation side, so we use galvanic isolation here.

 As with all things, there’s a trade-off.
 Additional power supplies mean additional heat and additional cost.
-Adding isolation means possible latency and additional cost.
+Adding isolation means possible latency and/or timing issues and additional cost.

 Ears to the rescue.